gioui/giouiorg/content/index.md

 </div>

 Development of Gio is funded by sponsorships.
-If you find Gio useful, please consider sponsoring one or more of its developers.
+If you find Gio useful, please consider sponsoring the [project on OpenCollective](https://opencollective.com/gioui) or one or more of its developers directly.